xPrithvi/CosmoMAP/README.md

 # CosmoMAP
-CosmoMAP is a neural network model that generates x-ray brightness maps from of galaxy clusters from dark-matter-only simulations.
+CosmoMAP is a neural network model that generates X-ray surface brightness maps from of galaxy clusters from dark-matter-only simulations.